Gegori1/Modelado-Preedictivo/Homework_NN/Report/Report_NN_Regression.md

 - Linear regression, with variable selection:

 A variable selection by highest correlation between pairs, with a threshold of 0.7, was applied to the data.
 Which decreased the number of features by a factor of 3.
-The selected variables were: RH_2, RH_5, T8, RH_9, Press_mm_hg, RH_out, Windspeed, Visibility, Tdewpoint.
+The selected variables were: `RH_2, RH_5, T8, RH_9, Press_mm_hg, RH_out, Windspeed, Visibility, Tdewpoint`.
 As can be seen in the correlation_plot, the majority of these variables, had low linear correlation with respect to the dependent variable, indicating a possible drop of predictive power from the remaining variables.

 - Partial Least Squares (PLS) Regression: